Generalized discrete Markov spectra: Classical Discrete Markov Spectrum

 \end{itemize} \end{remark}

-For $a\in \mathbb{Z}_{\ge 1}$, the matrix $ $ is called a \emph{continued fraction matrix}.
+For $a\in \mathbb Z_{\geq 1}$, the matrix $ $ is called a \emph{continued fraction matrix}.
 For any finite integer sequence $S$, define $CF_S$ as the matrix product obtained by substituting each $a \in S$ with the corresponding continued fraction matrix.
-The following theorem means that each Cohn matrix can be decomposed into continued fraction matrices. \begin{theorem} For any irreducible fraction $t \in (0,\infty] $, we have
+The following theorem shows that each Cohn matrix decomposes into continued fraction matrices. \begin{theorem} For any irreducible fraction $t \in (0,\infty] $, we have

 \end{theorem}

 \begin{proof}[Proof of Theorem \ref{continued-fraction-theorem} for {$t \in [1,\infty]$}] Since

 and using Remark \ref{rem:t>1remark} (1), the theorem follows. \end{proof}